Indra Nooyi: PepsiCo

-Nooyi's strategic redirection of PepsiCo, called Performance with a Purpose, has been largely successful and involved creating long-term growth while leaving a positive impact on society and the environment.
+Nooyi's strategic redirection of PepsiCo was called "Performance with a Purpose," focused on creating long-term growth while leaving a positive impact on society and the environment.
 She reclassified PepsiCo's products into three categories: "fun for you" (such as potato chips and regular soda), "better for you" (diet or low-fat versions of snacks and sodas), and "good for you" (items such as oatmeal).
-Her initiative was backed up with ample funding.
-She moved corporate spending away from junk foods and into the healthier alternatives, with the aim of improving the healthiness of even the "fun" offerings.
-In 2015, Nooyi removed aspartame from Diet Pepsi.
+She moved corporate spending away from junk foods and into the healthier alternatives, with the aim of improving the healthiness of even "fun" offerings.
+In 2015, Nooyi removed aspartame from Diet Pepsi, although in 2016 aspartame was reintroduced due to public backlash.

-As part of Performance with a Purpose, Nooyi also focused on environmental concerns and sustainability, redesigning packaging to reduce waste, conserving water, switching to renewable energy sources and recycling.
-In 2020, company-operated U.S. facilities are using 100% renewable electricity.
-The third component of Performance with a Purpose involved creating a culture where workers were encouraged to stay with the company.
-As one example, Nooyi wrote to the parents of her leadership team and visited their homes to create the personal connection.
+Nooyi also focused on environmental concerns and sustainability, redesigning packaging to reduce waste, conserving water, switching to renewable energy sources, and recycling.
+She also worked on creating a culture of employee retention.
+As one example, Nooyi wrote to the parents of her leadership team and visited their homes to create a more personal connection.

-Nooyi has stated an intent to develop a line of snacks marketed specifically for women, feeling that it is a hitherto unexplored category.
-In a radio interview, Nooyi stated that PepsiCo is getting ready to launch products designed and packaged as per women's preferences, and based on behavioral differences in the way men and women consume snacks.
+In 2018, Nooyi stated an intent to develop a line of snacks marketed specifically for women, feeling that it was a hitherto unexplored category.
+In a radio interview, Nooyi stated that PepsiCo was getting ready to launch products designed and packaged as per women's preferences, and based on behavioral differences in the way men and women consume snacks.

+At one point, PepsiCo even considered changing its name and move away from its namesake cola, but the health push faltered.
 On August 6, 2018, Nooyi stepped down as CEO, and Ramon Laguarta, a 22-year veteran of PepsiCo, replaced her on October 3, as well as becoming a member of the board of directors.
-However, Nooyi continued to serve as the chairman of the company until early 2019.
-During her tenure, the company's sales grew 80%.
-Nooyi served as CEO for 12 years, 7 years longer than the average CEO tenure at large companies according to an Equilar study.
+However, Nooyi continued as the chair of the company until early 2019.
+Nooyi was CEO for 12 years, seven years longer than the average CEO tenure at large companies according to an Equilar study.

 Connecticut public service

 In 2019, Nooyi became the co-director of the newly created Connecticut Economic Resource Center, a public-private partnership with the Connecticut Department of Economic and Community Development.
-She will help draft the state's new economic development strategy.
 Nooyi is a resident of Connecticut and a Yale SOM classmate of Connecticut Governor Ned Lamont.

-In April 2020, it was announced that Nooyi – along with Yale epidemiologist Dr. Albert Ko – will represent Connecticut on the six-state working group planning for the careful easing of COVID-19 restrictions.
-Both Nooyi and Ko will also co-chair the Reopen Connecticut Advisory Group.
+In April 2020, it was announced that Nooyi – along with Yale epidemiologist Dr. Albert Ko – would represent Connecticut on the six-state working group planning for the careful easing of COVID-19 restrictions.
+Nooyi and Ko also served as co-chairs of the Reopen Connecticut Advisory Group.

-Nooyi is also the co-chair of Connecticut-based nonprofit organization AdvanceCT.

 Remuneration

 While CEO of PepsiCo in 2011, Nooyi earned $17 million, which included a base salary of $1.9 million, a cash bonus of $2.5 million, pension value and deferred remuneration of $3 million.
 By 2014, her total remuneration had grown to $19,087,832, including $5.5 million of equity.

+In 2017, Nooyi's last full year at the helm of PepsiCo, she earned more than $31 million in total compensation.
+Nooyi earned $87 million between 2015 and 2017.
+She claims to have never asked for a pay raise while at PepsiCo.